In wake of LSU band member's death, coroner discusses Baton Rouge's chilling overdose problem

 And it's increasingly deadly to unsuspecting teens and young adults.

 "Because of that, you may have someone that's younger, a little bit more naive, college-aged student who thinks, 'I got an Adderall pill and I need that to help me study,'" Clark explained.
-"Well all of a sudden it's not an Adderall pill.
+"Well, all of a sudden it's not an Adderall pill.
 It's a pressed fentanyl pill and you overdose and you die."

 Though it doesn't address the core of the problem, one solution Clark suggests is having Narcan on hand.
 An overdose-reversing drug you can purchase from your pharmacist.